Alto Adige: mountain wines where different cultures collide

 Despite being home to a 16th century wine press, Muri-Gries only made its first varietal red wine in 1989.
 Having come close to extinction in the 1970s, as international varieties took over, Lagrein was almost exclusively used for rosé and blending across the region until its character and structure were fully realised.
 At Muri-Gries, rosato is once again a popular style, accounting for around a fifth of its production.

 In recent years, Lagrein has become increasingly fashionable in export markets, gracing some of the world’s finest Italian-focused wine lists.
-It is easy to see why, as the finest examples reveal real structure and depth, with a vibrant mountain-fruit freshness.
+It is easy to see why, as the best examples reveal real structure and depth, with a vibrant mountain-fruit freshness.

 “Lagrein is a niche grape”, Mumelter says, “we will always need a good sommelier who understands it and can explain why it is a good choice”.